aelshehawy/academic-kickstart_ash/content/landing/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Access to Research"
-subtitle = ""
+title = "Access to Research for Arab Academics" subtitle = ""

 [content]